-Last year, staff explored the impact of poverty on learning and shared strategies to meet the needs of all students regardless of socioeconomic status.
-Each month, an Unlearn poster was shared with staff and students that addressed a literacy focus and was meant to deepen dialogue and provoke thought.
+School staff have explored the impact of poverty on learning and shared strategies to meet the needs of all students regardless of socio-economic status.
+Unlearn posters were shared with staff and students that addressed a literacy focus and was meant to deepen dialogue and provoke thought.
 The themes of the posters varied and a new literacy strategy was implemented in staff meetings and was then shared with students in the classroom.